 This measure indicates the percentage of all new households served during the reporting period who have a VI-SPDAT, VI-FSPDAT, or TAY recorded in HMIS.
-These scores exclude SSVF providers.

 Percentage of Households Served with Families of 5+

 For RRH programs that serve families, finding housing to accommodate larger households can be more difficult.
 This measure looks at the percentage of households served that have 5 or more members.